tyler-eon/rarbac/README.md

 ### Controller Filters

-You may use the `Rarbac` controller filters/functions by including `Rarbac::ControllerHelpers`.
+You may use the `Rarbac` controller filters/functions by including `Rarbac::ApplicationHelper`.
 The only assumption made is the presence of a resource (function or attribute) named `current_user`.
 This is modeled after the popular authentication gem [Devise](https://github.com/plataformatec/devise).